mendix/docs/content/appstore/general/app-store-overview.md

 ### 4.8 Subscriptions {#subscriptions}

-You can see all the Marketplace components you have subscribed to on this page:
+You can see all the Marketplace app services you have subscribed to on this page:

 ![](attachments/app-store-overview/subscriptions.jpg)